Yogi Adityanath: Infrastructure development

-In November 2019, Uttar Pradesh government along with Ministry of Defense laid the foundation stone of Defence Industrial Corridor project in Jhansi.
-Yogi Adityanath held consultations with private firms in order to increase private investment in the defense corridor project.
+In November 2019, the government along with the Ministry of Defense laid the foundation stone of the Defence Industrial Corridor project in Jhansi.
+Adityanath held consultations with private firms in order to increase private investment in the defence corridor project.
+He subsequently inaugurated Defense Corridor in 26 February 2023.
+Uttar Pradesh government inked over 150 defence manufacturing contracts valued at Rs 24,000 crore in July 2024 for the UP Defence Industrial Corridor, spanning Lucknow, Kanpur, Jhansi, Aligarh, Chitrakoot, and Agra districts which will create an estimated 40,000 new jobs.